pragmint/open-practices/practices/implement-symptom-based-alerts.md

 * You're an SRE or devops engineer who is overwhelmed by alerts that don't require immediate fixes.
 * You're an engineering leader and your team cannot distinguish between urgent incident alerts and expected, information system alerts.
-* You're a xxx and you have monitoring implemented, but you don't have any automated alerts.
+* You're an engineering leader and you have monitoring implemented, but you don't have any automated alerts.

 ## How to Gain Traction